Anstow/colour-blind/README.txt

 The are 3 logical operators AND, OR and NOT, with the obvious meanings.
 The notation for switches is b (for button) and the switch number this will be written on the switch.
 The logic is in reverse Polish notation separated by spaces.
-All buttons start off.
+All buttons start off false.

 Each affect of the event will have will be of the form [*], where star is the data of the block.
 In the above example either * = "WT, w0" or * = "-1".
 The first